SleekPanther/php-magic-linking/README.md

 - `<h1><?php echo $pageTitle . $tagLine; ?></h1>`
 - This is from 1 of the `index.php` pages, but you choose to add it to `header.php` or move it elsewhere

-###Uniqe Page ID's in `<body>` tag###
+###Unique Page ID's in `<body>` tag###
 - Ever need to apply a css rule to **just 1 specific page**?
 - It's easily accomplished with an **ID** in the `<body>` tag
 - Since all pages are called `index.php` you can't target filenames
 - But since every page is in its **own unique folder**, you **use `$containing_folder` as the ID**
 - `echo '<body id="'.$containing_folder.'">';` (this is from the end of `top.php`)
 - **The `$containing_folder` for `$ROOT_DIRECTORY` has been adjusted to be `"index"`** <br>
 This is to allow easy migration of the site.
-Nothing relie directly on the value of $ROOT_DIRECTORY, we always access it via the variable so it can easily be changed
+Nothing relies directly on the value of $ROOT_DIRECTORY, we always access it via the variable so it can easily be changed
 - ID's have higher [CSS specificity](https://specificity.keegan.st/) than classes, so overriding a global rule **only on the** ***Portfolio 1 Page***
 - `echo '<body id="'.$containing_folder.'">';` in `top.php` would become `<body id="portfolio_1">`
 ```